-Felony cases include Murder, Manslaughter, Burglary, Aggravated Assault, Embezzlement, Forgery, Felony drug cases, Felony cocaine cases, Felony marijuana cases, conspiracy, arson, aggravated assault, white collar crime, embezzlement, forgery, vehicular assault, vehicular homicide, racketeering, sex crimes, rape, reckless endangerment, sexual battery, theft of property, and kidnapping.
+Felony cases include Murder, Manslaughter, Burglary, Aggravated Assault, Embezzlement, Forgery, Felony drug cases, Felony cocaine cases, Felony marijuana cases, conspiracy, arson, aggravated assault, white collar crime, forgery, vehicular assault, vehicular homicide, racketeering, sex crimes, rape, reckless endangerment, sexual battery, theft of property, and kidnapping.

 An example of a notable felony case

-Felony Aggravated Assault charge amended to simple assault.
+Felony aggravated assault charge amended to simple assault.
 My client was charged with Felony Aggravated Assault after she struck the victim in the head with a multi-purpose tool.
 The whole incident was captured on video tape.
 After striking the victim, she fell to the ground and suffered a concussion.
-The defendant had sent a text message to the victim a day prior threatening to kick her ass.
+The defendant had sent a text message the victim a day prior threatening to kick her ass.
 This incident happened in Manchester, Coffee County, Tennessee.
 A plea agreement was reached where my client avoided a felony conviction and jail time.
 After completing probation, she will be eligible to have her record expunged.
 Case number 09-008.